Article | Last updated: 16/03/2020 | Ministry of Culture and Equality

-The Ministry of Culture is responsible for matters relating to culture, the media (films, broadcasting, press and copyright), sport, gaming and lotteries and the voluntary sector.
+The Ministry of Culture is responsible for matters relating to culture, equality and discrimination, the media (films, broadcasting, press and copyright), sport, gaming and lotteries and the voluntary sector.

-The Minister of Culture is the head of the Ministry and its political leader.
+The Minister of Culture and Equality is the head of the Ministry and its political leader.
 The Minister has two State Secretaries and one Political Adviser, both politically appointed.
-The Secretary General is the top government official and the ministry’s administrative leader.
-The five departments are headed by one Assistant Secretary General and four Director Generals.
+The Secretary General is the top government official and the Ministry’s administrative leader.
+The five departments are headed by one Assistant Secretary General and four Directors General.

 The Ministry’s tasks fall into three main areas: